 Explore epic art exhibits without spending a cent

 Melbourne is filled with world-renowned museums, independent galleries and edgy artist-run spaces, and some of the best exhibits are free every day.
-For a spot of culture visit the giant skulls of Mass at NGV Australia’s Ian Potter Centre.
+See our city's creative talent on show at NGV Australia’s Ian Potter Centre.
 Explore the history of film at ACMI, with free entry to the Story of the Moving Image.
 Then head to the Australian Music Vault to see rare footage and music memorabilia, from Kylie's fits to Nick Cave's notebooks.

 Discover hidden street art